Chemotherapy

 What to expect

-This information will apply in most cases, but you may find that things are done slightly differently depending on how you have chemotherapy and where you have treatment.
+This information will apply in most cases, but things may be done slightly differently depending on how and where you have treatment.

-To prepare for chemotherapy and between cycles, you will have a number of tests to help plan treatment:
+Before chemotherapy and between cycles, you will have several tests to help plan treatment, and these may include:

-• weight and height checked to work out the right dose
+• weight and height measured to work out the right dose

-• blood and urine tests to check how well your kidneys and liver are working and the number of blood cells
+• blood tests to check how well your kidneys and liver are working and the number of blood cells

-• heart monitoring tests to record your heartbeat (ECG) or heart ultrasound (ECHO) to see if the drugs are affecting your heart
+• heart monitoring tests to see if the drugs are affecting how your heart works

-• lung function tests to check the effect of some chemotherapy drugs on your lungs.
+• lung function tests to check whether the drugs are affecting how your lungs work.

-• seated in a padded chair in a room with other patients; you are usually able to walk around the ward (e.g. if you need to go to the toilet)
+• able to walk around the room (e.g. if you need to go to the toilet)

-• given anti-nausea or antiemetic medicine so you don't feel sick
+• given anti-nausea (antiemetic) medicine so you don’t feel sick

-• encouraged to drink several glasses of water to help ensure that the chemotherapy drugs don't sit in the kidneys or bladder too long
+• given several glasses of water to help flush the chemotherapy drugs through the kidneys and bladder

-• monitored throughout the session – nurses will talk to you about ways to manage side effects
+• monitored throughout the session; nurses will also talk to you about ways to manage side effects

-• able to travel to and from chemo by yourself, though it's recommended that someone is with you the first time in case you feel unwell.
+• able to travel to and from treatment by yourself; it’s recommended that someone travels with you the first time in case you feel unwell.

 Intravenous (IV) chemotherapy

-The treatment team will select the most appropriate device depending on how often you need chemotherapy, how long it will take to give each dose, and how long the device will need to stay in place.
+The type of device used will depend on how often you need chemotherapy, how long it will take to give each dose and how long the device will need to stay in place.
+Chemotherapy will usually be given during day visits.

 Cannula

-A small plastic tube is inserted into a vein in your arm or the back of your hand and taped securely into place.
-Having a cannula put in can be uncomfortable, but it shouldn't take too long.
+This is a small plastic tube inserted into a vein in your arm or the back of your hand.
+Having a cannula put in can be uncomfortable, but it should only take a few minutes.

-The cannula is kept in place if you need to stay in hospital for a few days.
+The cannula can be kept in place if you need to stay in hospital for a few days.
 If you have day treatment every few weeks, the cannula is usually put in and taken out each time you visit.

 Portable pump